nzahasan/gsm-modem-sms-receiver/README.md

 # sms-receiver
-Receives sms using a GSM modem and sends to a server.
+Receives SMS using a GSM modem and sends to a server.